syst3mw0rm/edx-platform/docs/en_us/course_authors/source/running_course/course_grades.rst

 Student Answer Distribution
 ****************************************

-For certain problems in your course, you can download a CSV file with data about the distribution of student answers.
+For certain types of problems in your course, you can download a CSV file with data about the distribution of student answers.
 Student answer distribution data is included in the file for problems of these types:

 * Checkboxes (``<choiceresponse>``)
 * Dropdown (``<optionresponse>``)